-Any requests for City staff testimony by state officers or departments should be directed to the Legislative Relations Program Manager.
-They will coordinate the City's testimony and appearances at legislative committee hearings to ensure that the City's position is communicated consistently.
+Any requests for City staff testimony by state officers or departments should be directed to the Senior Management Analyst - Intergovernmental RelationsLegislative Relations Program Manager.
+He/sheThey will coordinate the City's testimony and appearances at legislative committee hearings to ensure that the City's position is communicated consistently.
 The Legislative Team will speak generally to the City's position, but, at times, it may seek the expertise and knowledge of City staff on particular issues.
 Any member of the Council or City staff who appears before the Legislature will be accompanied by a member of the Legislative Team.